CHRISTIAN BOLTANSKI, Point d’Ironie, 1998-2021

 31 x 23 cm

-mat colour photo on aluminum plate, comes with catalogue, clamshell box
+mat colour photo on aluminum plate, clamshell box

 signed, dated, numbered